TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Categories/Index.rst

 ^^^^^^^^^^^^^^^^^^^^

 The :php:`\TYPO3\CMS\Core\Category\Collection\CategoryCollection`
-classe provides the API for retrieving records related to a given category.
+class provides the API for retrieving records related to a given category.
 Since TYPO3 CMS 6.2, it is extended by class :php:`\TYPO3\CMS\Frontend\Category\Collection\CategoryCollection` which does the same job but in the frontend, i.e.